The Search for a Mesothelioma Cure

 While there is no cure for pleural mesothelioma yet, emerging scientific technology and research are creating a way for patients to live longer, healthier lives and to achieve an overall better quality of life and improved prognosis.

-Pleural Mesothelioma Treatment Advances
+Mesothelioma Treatment Advances

 Chemotherapy may be most effective when more than one drug is used, such as the combination of Alimta, also known as pemetrexed, and cisplatin.
 This drug combination is the most common and often the most effective to treat pleural mesothelioma.